marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   Perform sparse conditional constant propagation (CCP) on trees.
-This pass only operates on local scalar variables and is enabled by default at :option:`-O` and higher.
+This pass only operates on local scalar variables and is enabled by default at :option:`-O1` and higher.

 .. option:: -fssa-backprop

   Propagate information about uses of a value up the definition chain in order to simplify the definitions.
 For example, this pass strips sign operations if the sign of a value never matters.
-The flag is enabled by default at :option:`-O` and higher.
+The flag is enabled by default at :option:`-O1` and higher.

 .. option:: -fssa-phiopt